-Max quickly caught on to using his communication device.
+Max quickly learned how to use his communication device.
 He borrowed several pieces of equipment through PACER’s Project KITE (Kids Included through Technology are Enriched), and his skill increased.
-Last fall, a specialist from the early intervention program told Ann she thought Max was ready for a “DynaMyte,” a sophisticated device that can be programmed to say thousands of words, phrases, and sentences.
-Max received it in mid-December, following a complicated application process for help from TEFRA (Medical Assistance for children with disabilities living with their families).
+Last fall, a specialist from the early intervention program told Ann she thought Max was ready for a more sophisticated device that can be programmed to say thousands of words, phrases, and sentences.
+Max received it in mid December, following an application process for help from TEFRA (Minnesota’s Medical Assistance for children with disabilities living with their families).

 Ann programs words and phrases that correspond with icons on the screen of Max’s device.
-Words printed below the symbols encourage reading.
-Max presses the individual or combinations of the icons to produce audible language.
-For example, when he wants a bowl of cereal he presses “I want,” “cereal,” “milk,” “bowl,” “spoon,” and “napkin”—using six buttons from several pages.
-“Max loves it when I put new pages on his DynaMyte,” said his mother.
+Max presses individual icons or combinations of icons to produce audible language.
+For example, when he wants a bowl of cereal, he presses “I want,” “cereal,” “milk,” “bowl,” “spoon,” and “napkin,” using six buttons from several pages.
+“Max loves it when I put new pages on his device,” said his mother.

-Max’s introduction to early intervention for speech disabilities occurred when he was evaluated at age two.
-He was considered to be not far enough behind for services.
+Max’s introduction to early intervention for speech disabilities occurred when he was evaluated at age 2 but was denied services because he was considered not far enough behind.
 “Life” then interrupted his mother’s investigations.
 Shortly after the evaluation, Max had kidney and bladder surgery with complications.
-Then Max’s younger brother, Quinn (born in May 1997), suffered a significant prenatal stroke that presents additional challenges for the family.
+Then Max’s younger brother, Quinn suffered a significant prenatal stroke that presents additional challenges for the family.

-Max and Quinn were both evaluated for early intervention services from the St. Paul school district in Fall, 1997.
-They both qualified for occupational therapy and special education services.
+Max and Quinn were both evaluated for early intervention services by St. Paul public schools and both boys qualified for occupational therapy and special education services.
 Max also qualified for speech services.